eponsonby/ATP-Support/job-announcement-playbook/details/requirements/how-you-will-be-evaluated.md

 ### Type of rating

 Each agency defines what the categories of rating are for their applicants.
 You are required to tell the applicant what the categories are and how you define them.
-Examples of ratings are numeric and category ratings.

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h5>Suggested text for category rating</h5>